abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 !!! tip "You can terminate client anytime by pressing ++ctrl+"C"++ on your keyboard!"

-!!! note "If compression is enabled at Server, then Client will automatically enforce Frame Compression and its performance attributes."
+!!! note "If compression is enabled at Server, then Client will automatically enforce Frame Compression with its performance attributes."

 ```python
 # import required libraries